Digital Renegade

 Digital Renegade (stylized as [digital_renegade]) is the third studio album by American electronicore band I See Stars.
 It was released on March 13, 2012 through Sumerian Records.
-It features guest vocals by Danny Worsnop from the English metalcore band Asking Alexandria and Cassadee Pope from the American rock band Hey Monday.
+It features guest vocals by Danny Worsnop from the English rock band Asking Alexandria and Cassadee Pope from the American rock band Hey Monday.

 As opposed to the band's first two records, Digital Renegade features a heavier metalcore sound with stronger use of electronics and synthesizers.
 Additionally, Devin Oliver's clean vocals appear less frequently on the album; only two songs feature him singing predominantly lead, "Digital Renegade" and "Electric Forest".
 The album received generally positive reviews from music critics, who commended its heavier sound compared to the band's previous material.
 It reached number 45 on the Billboard 200 in the United States, as well as the top 20 on the Rock Albums Chart and the top 10 on the Alternative Albums Chart, making it their most commercially successful album to date.